spinnaker/spinnaker.github.io/setup/security/authorization/pipeline-permissions/index.md

 Front50 can automatically migrate all pipelines from using [Fiat Service Accounts](../service-accounts/) to use Pipeline Permissions and managed service accounts.
-The migrator is disabled by default, and can be enabled by setting the following flag:
+The migrator is disabled by default, and can be enabled by adding the following flag to `front50-local.yml`:

-* Add the following to `front50-local.yml` (`~/.hal/default/profiles/front50-local.yml`
-if you're using Halyard):

 ```yaml
 migrations:
   migrateToManagedServiceAccounts: true
 ```

+If you're using Halyard, the file is `~/.hal/default/profiles/front50-local.yml`.

 This migration will migrate pipelines that have Fiat service accounts set to the new Pipeline Permissions.
 It will only run on pipelines where `roles` are not